numtide/system-manager/README.md

 }
 ```

-In that folder create a subfolder called `modules`; in `modules` create a file called `default.nix` with the following:
+In that folder create a subfolder called `modules`; in `modules` create a file called
+`default.nix` with the following system configuration:

 ```nix
 { pkgs, ... }: